cheekstain/maze/DESIGN.md

 ### Inputs and Outputs

 Inputs:
-* `int nAvatars`
-* `int Difficulty`
-* `int MazeHeight, MazeWidth`
-* `char* Hostname`
+* `char* hostname`
-* `int MazePort`
+* `int maze_port`
 * `char* filename`
+* `int avatar_id`

 Outputs
-* Log File: The first line of the log file contains the MazePort, AvatarId, and the date and time.
+* Log File: The first line of the log file contains the maze_port number, user ID, and the date and time, written by the startup program.
 Then, the logfile documents all of the actions of each of the avatars.
 It ends with a note on whether the avatars succeeded in finding each other.

 ### Description of Function
-Each `avatar_thread` instance will, upon reaching its turn, read the current state of the maze, calculate the best possible move according to the maze-solution algorithm, and then communicate the move to the server.
+Each `avatar_thread` instance will, upon reaching its turn, read the current state of the maze, calculate the best possible move by calling functions from the `avatar_solve` module, and then communicate the move to the server.

+### Functional Decomposition into Modules
+We anticipate the following modules:
+* *avatar_comm* Module, which communicates with the Server and retrieves information from the mazestruct Module
+* *avatar_solve* Module, which takes information obtained from the maze_struct and the Server and computes the next best move, which is sent to the Server.
+* *maze_struct* Module, which contains the logic for making a maze data structure, which will be shared among all of the client threads.

+### avatar_comm Module
+This module contains all the necessary functions for communication with the server.
+It allows messages to be constructed easily and parses the messages received with the necessary information.
+These commands will be used by both the Avatars and the startup program.

+### avatar_solve Module
+This module contains all the necessary functions for solving the maze and determining the next steps each Avatar should take.
+It will contain the bulk of the strategy.

-### Maze-solution algorithm: high-level description
+#### Maze-solution algorithm: high-level description
 The `avatar_solve` module has two primary modes: **Exploration**, and **Following**.

 In **Exploration Mode,** avatars will explore the maze randomly, while leaving behind a “trail” of variables under `int step_count`.
 The count begins at 0 and increments with every step.
 The program tags the current coordinate of the avatar in the `maze_struct` with `step_count`, and tags the coordinate with its `avatarID`.